jykim628/jykim628.github.io/_pages/about.md

 <div style="margin-bottom: 20px;"></div>

 I am a computational chemist specializing in **atomistic molecular dynamics simulations**, **enhanced sampling**, and **free energy analysis** of complex molecular systems.
-My research focuses on understanding conformational heterogeneity, ligand binding affinities, and molecular recognition in biomolecular systems through physically interpretable computational models.
+My research interests include gas hydrate nucleation and growth, machine learning-assisted rare event sampling, and computational peptide design for biomolecular interactions.

 <div style="margin-bottom: 20px;"></div>
 Inspired by the parable of the <a href="https://en.wikipedia.org/wiki/Blind_men_and_an_elephant" style="color: inherit; text-decoration: underline;" target="_blank">blind men and the elephant</a>, I view complex molecular systems as collections of partial observations rather than a single, fully accessible truth.
 In the face of uncertainty, I trust that my observations capture a meaningful piece of the puzzle, yet I remain humble in knowing that no single perspective describes the whole.
 I believe that true scientific progress is achieved by bridging the gap between these fragmented insights.
 By integrating my computational skills with diverse experimental and theoretical perspectives, I am eager to contribute to unifying these pieces into a comprehensive understanding of molecular mechanisms.